If you wish to understand SEO, think of it as the sorting hat from Harry Potter. It sorts the search results to any query in a fair and just manner.

 If they make a Facebook post or comment on a blog about your product; that can go a long way for you.
 Additionally, you can incentivize linking for your customers by offering them discounts or any other perks.

 Secondly, always prioritize value over volume.
-It’s no use publishing an article daily if it is not entertaining or offering any value to your readers.
+It’s no use to publish an article daily if it is not entertaining or offering any value to your readers.

 Create quality content and engage with your readers across all social media platforms.
 Video posts have proven to work better than images or text posts.
 You can easily create all kinds of videos on InVideo, an online video maker.